ATGardner/atgardner.github.com/_posts/2014-12-25-my-post-hike-gear-review-pt-3-misc.markdown

  the different camera options, just shooting on "auto" all the time.
 The camera got a bit wet right after the half way point near Chester, and stopped working.
 I sent it to some lab from Mt.
-Shasta, but they sent me a repair quote of ~$160, so I told them to just send the camera to my home base, and later just bought a newer camera from B&amp;H, to Ashland.
+Shasta, but they sent me a repair quote of ~$160, so I told them to just send the camera to my home base, and later just bought a newer camera from BH, to Ashland.
 One side effect is that I don't have many good photos of Northern California.
 Oh well.
 The new
  camera was just a more updated model.
 Same GPS functionality, but this one also has Wi-Fi.
 The Wi-Fi option is a bit